tomer196/Learned_dMRI/README.md

 ## Usage

-First you should download the Diffusion Preprocessed datset from the Humman Connectome Project (HCP) [HCP](https://db.humanconnectome.org/) pre-process the dataset by running (first update the location of the downloaded dataset):
+First you should download the Diffusion Preprocessed datset from the Humman Connectome Project (HCP) [HCP](https://db.humanconnectome.org/) pre-process the dataset by running (first update the location of the downloaded dataset in the file):
 ```bash
 python data/create_dataset.py
 ```